UNESCO Recommendation on Open Science

 - Recommendations for priority areas of actions

-The open science definition is very broad.
+The open science definition presented in the recommendation is very broad.
 According to UNESCO, the four pillars of open science are:

 - Open scientific knowledge; scientific publications, open research data, open educational resources, open source software and source code, and open hardware

 - Open science infrastructures; virtual and physical